 AtoM includes an API allowing access to part of the AtoM dataset in JSON format.
 The API is implemented in a Symfony plugin that needs to be enabled in Admin/Plugins.
 This API can be accessed by passing basic HTTP authentication, or for a more secure option, an API key associated with a user account can be passed with each request; details on each option and on generating an API key are included below in the Authentication section.

-There are three endpoints available:
+There are several endpoints available:

 Enable the API plugin¶